-If you dislike applesauce or have apple allergies, use 1/4 cup of canola oil and 1/4 cup of water instead.
+If you dislike applesauce or have apple allergies, use 1/4 cup of coconut oil and 1/4 cup of water instead.

 The apples & cranberries REALLY take it up a notch, but if you're not a fan, try chopped walnuts and dark chocolate instead.